 Tessa is the impassioned and pioneering architect behind JLMC’s programs in Uganda.
-In her current position as Program Manager, Tessa inspires us all with her ability to successfully navigate and inform on the ground projects that translate JLMCF’s guiding principles into contextually relevant and community-led solutions.
+In her current position as Program Director, Tessa inspires us all with her ability to successfully navigate and inform on the ground projects that translate JLMCF’s guiding principles into contextually relevant and community-led solutions.

 Tessa’s innate warmth and charm are essential to her success, but her warmth is coupled with pragmatism and level-headedness.
 What would seem like insurmountable obstacles to many of us, including malaria, no electricity or running water and bats living in the same house with her, are just a way for Tessa to understand her community better.
 She was already recognized as a well respected and dynamic Peace Corps Volunteer working in the communities we serve when she began consulting with Just Like My Child Foundation’s Founder Vivian Glyck during the organization’s infancy.
 She utilized her background as an elementary school teacher along with her Peace Corps training to guide JLMCF in defining and refining our aim to build the capacity of individuals and impoverished communities to realize their full potential.

 As the superstar premiere Country Director for JLMCF from May 2008 through July 2009, Tessa was instrumental in transforming our big idea of Project Universal Education into a reality that now boasts five safe and successful school buildings filled with smiling Ugandan pupils.
 During the projects evolution, she supported and armed communities with the tools necessary to become their own agents of change as well as identified and recruited the members of our incredible in-country staff.